 My favourites on this tour were the baked “cat tails,” senbei crackers and outstanding lemon yuzu.
 Definitely a must-try!

-Make your own wagashi & enjoy a Tokyo tea ceremony
+Making your own wagashi & enjoying a Tokyo tea ceremony

 This is one of the most memorable Tokyo food experiences I’ve undertaken!
 As an add-on to the Yanaka tour I mentioned above, you can make your own wagashi (traditional Japanese sweet) and take part in a relaxed tea ceremony.